directcyber/playbook/README.md

 ## Vulnerable hosts identification

-We can use [Shodan](https://shodan.io) to query for software that might be vulnerable to a CVE, based on a [filters](https://www.shodan.io/search/filters).
+We can use [Shodan](https://shodan.io) to query for software that might be vulnerable to a CVE, based on [filters](https://www.shodan.io/search/filters).
 For the purposes of local response, always add `country:AU` (or whatever the intended region is) for the search.

 The Shodan CLI should first be used to gather stats (https://help.shodan.io/command-line-interface/3-stats) of your query, because getting results cost Shodan credits.
 Each 100 results (which is the standard size of a result page) cost 1 credit.
 Each [membership-tier user](https://account.shodan.io/billing) has 100 query credits per month, which means 10000 results.

 ### Finding queries

 Find analysis of the vulnerability online, and look for people posting shodan queries and screenshots.
 Screenshots of shodan results can sometimes contain queries or a hint of what they query might be.

+The [awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) repo has a lot of example shodan queries.

+You can also find shared queries by other users by searching in Shodan's Explore area like so: https://www.shodan.io/explore/search?query=citrix

 ### Using keywords